Servay Hypermarket: Servay Online.

 Since the third quarter of 2019, Servay had expanded their business with the introduction of Servay online.
 At the moment, the service is only provided to customers in East Malaysia.

+Controversies

+In November 2025, Servay Hypermarket (Sabah) Sdn.
+Bhd. was fined RM30,000 by a Sessions Court in Miri for failing to provide a safe working system under the Occupational Safety and Health Act 1994.